ethhub-io/ethhub/built-on-ethereum/open-finance/stablecoins/dai.md

 ### Description

 Dai is an asset-backed stable currency created by the Maker Decentralized Autonomous Organization \(MakerDAO\).
-The Dai Stablecoin System maintains the stable value of Dai by ensuring that each Dai is always backed by a collateralized asset of more value.
+The Dai Stablecoin system maintains the stable value of Dai by ensuring that each Dai is always backed by a collateralized asset of more value.
 Single collateral Dai requires that each Dai is backed by at least 150% Ether.
 If at anytime, the amount of collateral backing Dai falls below 150%, "watchers" (community run bots) will call functions within the MakerDAO smart contracts that trigger liquidation of enough collateral to payback the debt.

 MakerDAO is one of the earliest projects in the Ethereum ecosystem.